eclipse-jgit/jgit/Documentation/technical/reftable.md

 Log-only files use the `.log` extension, while ref-only and mixed ref and log files use `.ref`.  extension.

-The stack ordering file is `$GIT_DIR/refs` and lists the current files, one per line, in order, from oldest (base) to newest (most recent):
+The stack ordering file is `$GIT_DIR/reftable/tables.list` and lists the current files, one per line, in order, from oldest (base) to newest (most recent):

-    $ cat .git/refs
+    $ cat .git/reftable/tables.list
     00000001-00000001.log
     00000002-00000002.ref
     00000003-00000003.ref

-Readers must read `$GIT_DIR/refs` to determine which files are relevant right now, and search through the stack in reverse order (last reftable is examined first).
+Readers must read `$GIT_DIR/reftable/tables.list` to determine which files are relevant right now, and search through the stack in reverse order (last reftable is examined first).

-Reftable files not listed in `refs` may be new (and about to be added to the stack by the active writer), or ancient and ready to be pruned.
+Reftable files not listed in `tables.list` may be new (and about to be added to the stack by the active writer), or ancient and ready to be pruned.

+### Backward compatibility

+Older clients should continue to recognize the directory as a git repository so they don't look for an enclosing repository in parent directories.
+To this end, a reftable-enabled repository must contain the following dummy files

+*   `.git/HEAD`, a regular file containing `ref: refs/heads/.invalid`.
+*   `.git/refs/`, a directory
+*   `.git/refs/heads`, a regular file

 ### Readers

 Readers can obtain a consistent snapshot of the reference space by
 following:

-1. Open and read the `refs` file.
+1. Open and read the `tables.list` file.
 2. Open each of the reftable files that it mentions.
 3. If any of the files is missing, goto 1.
 4. Read from the now-open files as long as necessary.